 Shopping for Easter can be a long affair, requiring you to set aside a wide range of other chores and make time in your schedule.
 Fortunately is one of my favorite things to do.
 The challenge is while you are Vegan or Vegetarian.
 What a Vegan – Vegetarian can eat during Easter?
-Traditionally in Greece, we eat lamb and one way of cooking it is on the spit on the Easter Sunday.
+What are a few Vegan Easter Recipes?
+Traditionally in Greece, we eat lamb and one way of cooking it is on the spit on Easter Sunday.

-This Easter is my first celebration as a Vegetarian, which means no meat of any kind.
-I am sure my family and the people around me will face me as an alien but to be honest, I do not mind at all, in contrast, I will be amused by their reactions. 🙂 Since they do not have any knowledge about the certain diet, I am not expecting them, to favorite and understand my actions.
+This Easter is my first celebration as a Vegetarian (now Vegan in 2019!), which means no meat of any kind.
+I am sure my family and the people around me will face me as an alien but to be honest, I do not mind at all, in contrast, I will be amused by their reactions.
+Since they do not have any knowledge about a certain diet, I am not expecting them, to favor and understand my actions.

 (Regarding the Sauteed Mushrooms you can use them as a side combination with the Baked Tofu from the Main course below)

 (You can combine Hummus with the Pita Bread below and the Sauteed mushrooms above.
 A pita idea is a pita stuffed with the mushrooms, green salad, and the hummus dressing)